Career Resources

 Forestry graduates are highly employable and are equipped with skills to work in various careers.
 During your undergraduate studies, apply to our Co-op program to gain valuable work experience, build your network, and earn a great salary.

-As a UBC student, you also have access to a wide range of career services through the Centre for Student Involvement and Careers and access to a valuable network of Faculty of Forestry Alumni.
+As a UBC student, you also have access to a wide range of career services through the UBC Career Centre and access to a valuable network of Faculty of Forestry Alumni.

 Career Opportunities